Prepare for emergencies alongside your other back-to-school plans

 - Visit with neighbors to identify a place your child can go in the event of an emergency.

 - Review and update your family emergency communication plan.
-Use this version provided by the CDC .
+Here’s a version provided by the CDC.

 For students heading off to college: